Shubham-wiz/E2E/README.md

     Create the ConvNet and optimizer using the ConvNet() class and optim.SGD() function from PyTorch.
     Train the model using the model_train() function from model.py and the training and validation data.
     Evaluate the model's accuracy using the test data and print the results.

+E2E.ipynb is self contained file for easier running .